prashantpawar/sol-unit/README.md

 `npm install s-unit`

-Use the `--global` flag to get the `sunit` command-line version.
+Use the `--global` flag to get the `sunit` command-line version onto your path.

 You need an `eris-db` server running in order to do tests, and it needs to run a chain that uses the files provided in `./resources/defaultdb`.
-The easiest way to use this library as of now is by copying that folder somewhere, cd into that directory and run `eris-db .`, then keep that process running while working on the code/tests.
-That will use the same chain for every test you run, but unit tests really shouldn't depend on the current state of the chain.
+The easiest way to use this library now is by copying that folder somewhere, cd into that directory and run `eris-db .`, then keep that process running while working on the code/tests.
+This will become simpler.

 ## Usage